 How to Get to Lake Victoria

 The Ugandan side of the lake is probably the most popular place for tourists to visit.
-Because Kampala lies so close to the shore, you can easily visit Lake Victoria on a day trip.
+Because the capital city of Kampala lies so close to the shore, you can easily visit Lake Victoria on a day trip.
+Uganda’s international airport also sits right on the shore of the lake in the city of Entebbe.
 The best towns to visit on the lake are Entebbe and Jinja.
-The ride to Jinja takes a couple of hours.
+The ride from Kampala to Jinja takes a couple of hours.
 Entebbe is even closer.
-The ride costs just a few dollars.

 In Kenya, Kisumu and Homa Bay are a couple of the more popular lakeside towns to visit.
 They can be easily reached in about a day from Nairobi either by minibus or coach.
 I recommend Easy Coach.
 You’ll probably want to spend the night as you’ll be traveling all day to get there.